 For example, to add a pattern to stamp, you do the following:

-• Ink up a portion of a patterned stamp (like a script block) in a different colored ink.
+Ink up your primary stamp (like a letter stamp).
+Ink up a portion of a patterned stamp (like a script block) in a different colored ink.
+Then, apply the patterned stamp to the primary stamp.
+Finally, stamp your image.

-• You can "kick this up a notch" and add a border around your image by taking a dark marker and coloring the edges of the stamp (kind of like you would do to a piece of paper and an ink pad).
+You can "kick this up a notch" and add a border around your image by taking a dark marker and coloring the edges of the stamp (kind of like you would do to a piece of paper and an ink pad).

 Who knew stamps could be so versatile?!